 What is the Official Basketball Court Size?

-Basketball court of all level vary in different dimensions, those of high school court can be much smaller than that of NBA or other competitive games.
+Basketball courts of all levels vary in different dimensions, those of high school court can be much smaller than that of NBA or other competitive games.
 Even for different schools, the dimensions are also different.
 Apart from the court sizes, the key, foul line, and 3 point line, etc are all in various sizes.

 Standard Basketball Court Size